HigorSenna/backend-challenger/README.md

 # backend-challenger
-Project to improve my programming skills and ability to go to a new level in my job
+Project to improve my programming skills and new technologies